Eligibility for Submission to the Local Research Review Committee and the Sheppard Pratt Institutional Review Board

 Investigators are eligible to submit a study for consideration if all of the following criteria are met.

-1. The investigator must be an employee of the Sheppard Pratt Health System, the Sheppard Pratt Physicians Practice Association, or one of the Sheppard Pratt Community agencies.
+1. The investigator must be an employee of Sheppard Pratt, the Sheppard Pratt Physicians Practice Association, or one of the Sheppard Pratt Community agencies.
 Investigators in a student role, Sheppard Pratt contractors and courtesy staff may have their projects considered as long as there is a designated SP supervisor who will oversee the study at SP.

 The SP investigator will be required to:

 a.
 Submit all pre-approval documents to the SP Grants Manager.

 b.
 Upload all materials for the SP Local Review Research Committee (LRRC) or the SP Institutional Review Board (IRB) in IRBNet.

 If the SP investigator is a co-investigator on a multi-site study, or a co-investigator on a study that is led by an investigator affiliated with another institution, the SP investigator must have adequate time and resources to ensure that all human subject protections are in place and that the study is completed at SP according to the IRB approved protocol.